Karla-Stein/sisters-in-cash/README.md

 **User Flow**
 1. User lands on the homepage - reads a brief overview of the podcast’s mission and sees the latest episode.
-2. Navigates to the All Episodes page - listens to content covering content-creation, -protection, and -monetization topics.
+2. Visits the Community section - learns how to join and why it’s valuable for peers.
-3. Visits the Community section - learns how to join and why it’s valuable for peers.
+3. Navigates to the All Episodes page - listens to content covering content-creation, -protection, and -monetization topics.
-4. Opens the Events page - checks upcoming talks or collaborations.
+4. Visits the Events section - checks upcoming talks or collaborations.
 5. Goes to the Guest or Sponsor form - submits application to be featured or partner with the podcast.